Skip to main content

 Image retrieved from the MMC Institute for Teaching Excellence.

-The program's innovative approach to teaching allows students to achieve the same standards required of all TUSM students while using continuity as a underlying theme, including:
+The program's innovative pedagogical approach allows students to achieve the same standards required of all TUSM students while emphasizing continuity as an underlying theme.
+For example:

-This video explains more about the TUSM-MMC partnership, highlighting the first class of medical students entering the Main Track program:
+This video explains more about the TUSM-MMC partnership, highlighting the first class of medical students to enter the Main Track program:

 The Tufts Maine Track LIC program originally received support from a 2010-2013 Federal Office of Rural Health Policy Rural Health Workforce Development grant, but is now self-funded.